Page Switching

 Note

-• Properties defined in protected can be overwritten by data passed from internal page requests within the app but not by data passed from external requests.
+protectedcan be overwritten by data passed from internal page requests within the app but not by data passed from external requests. - If you want parameters to be overwriteable by data passed from external requests, declare the properties in the

 Example: